h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 ### User-Password

-The User-Password attribute ({{RFC2865}} Section 5.2) MUST be encoded the same as any other attribute of data type 'text' ({{RFC8044}} Section 3.4), e.g. User-Name ({{RFC2865}} Section 5.1).
+The User-Password attribute ({{RFC2865}} Section 5.2) MUST be encoded the same as any other attribute of data type 'string' ({{RFC8044}} Section 3.4).

 The contents of the User-Password field MUST be at least one octet in length, and MUST NOT be more than 128 octets in length.
 This limitation is maintained from {{RFC2865}} Section 5.2 for compatibility with legacy transports.

-Despite the requirement of {{RFC8044}} Section 3.4 that 'text' data types be UTF-8 data, proxies MUST NOT interpret or modify the content of the User-Password attribute.
-Validation and interpretation of the User-Password is the role of the home server, and there is no need for the proxy to do anything other than transport that data.
+Note that the User-Password attribute is not of data type 'text'.
+The original reason in {{RFC2865}} was because the attribute was encoded as an opaque and obfuscated binary blob.
+We maintain that data type here, even though the attribute is no longer obfuscated.
+The contents of the User-Password attribute do not have to printable text, or UTF-8 data as per the definition of the 'text' data type in {{RFC8044}} Section 3.5.

+However, implementations should be aware that passwords are often printable text, and where the passwords are printable text, it can be useful to store and display them as printable text.
+Where implementations can process non-printable data in the 'text' data type, they MAY use the data type 'text' for User-Password.

 ### CHAP-Challenge